NeoGeographyToolkit/StereoPipeline/docs/tools/sat_sim.rst

     cameras.
 Can be used to combine these sensors in bundle adjustment and solving for jitter.
 See an example in :numref:`jitter_linescan_frame_cam`.

+--rig-config <string (default="")>
+    Simulate a frame camera rig with this configuration file.
+Then do not set the image size, focal length, optical center on the command line, as those are set by the rig.
+See :numref:`sat_sim_rig`.

+--sensor-name <string (default="all")>
+    Name of the sensor in the rig to simulate (:numref:`sat_sim_rig`).
+If more than one, list them separated by commas (no spaces).

 --dem-height-error-tol <float (default: 0.001)>
     When intersecting a ray with a DEM, use this as the height error tolerance (measured in meters).
 It is expected that the default will be always good